-You might be wondering why currency is even a thing for you to know for Everest Base Camp trek.
+You might be wondering why the currency is even a thing for you to know for the Everest Base Camp trek.
 The plausible explanation for this would be basic; carrying Nepali currency helps you in every way for your monetary transactions in Nepal.
 You can exchange currency at the Airport itself in Nepal.
-Besides, you can readily exchange money around thamel area and in Kathmandu.
+Besides, you can readily exchange money around the Thamel area and in Kathmandu.

 In today's world, having access to the internet and Wi-Fi has become an essential part of our daily lives.
 With the remarkable advancements in technology, it is now possible to enjoy the benefits of these services even in remote locations such as the Everest region.

 During your trek to Everest Base Camp, you will be pleased to know that you can access Wi-Fi in various locations, including Lukla, Phakding, Dole, and Namche Bazaar.
 The fixed-wireless access service provided by Everest Link (P) Ltd. covers a majority of the Everest Region, including popular trekking destinations such as Monju, Sewangma, Thame, Tengboche, Pangboche, Dingboche, Pheriche, Lobuche, Gorekshep, Phortse, Macharmo, Gokyo, Shyangboche, Chomay go, Tawoche RI, Lobuche RI, Everest BC, Phanga ri, and Thaknak RI.
 Moreover, the Hotel Everest View in Syangboche offers complimentary Wi-Fi to its guests.